10 Common Mistakes to Avoid When Retouching Product Photos (Even Pros Make Them!)

 Adopt Workflow Uniformity Across Projects

 Before final delivery, view all images in a grid layout to spot inconsistencies in color, brightness, or composition.
-This overview makes it easier to identify and correct outliers.
+This overview facilitates the identification and correction of outliers.

 Mistake #4: Wrong or Missing Reflections and Shadows